-A study conducted at our college investigated the awareness of and attitudes toward nanotechnology among science teachers and secondary school students from the Arab sector in Israel.
-The results revealed low awareness and positive attitudes (Abu-Much et al., 2019).
+A study conducted at The Academic Arab College of Education investigated the awareness of and attitudes toward nanotechnology among science teachers and secondary school students from the Arab sector in Israel.
+The results revealed low awareness, albeit positive attitudes (Abu-Much et al., 2019).

-4.1 Nano experiments: An example from our college
+4.1 Nano experiments: An example from The Academic Arab College of Education

-In our college, we provide an unusual lab experiment for participants, in which they are exposed to the terms "Nano-systems" and "drug delivery" by an interesting point of view (Abu-Much et al., 2017).
-Aqueous solutions of liposome structures were prepared simply and used as a model for exploring cell membrane structures and drug carriers.
-Drug solutions of Acamol and Optalgin were prepared, colored by food dye and then inserted into the hydrophilic interior part of the liposome structure.
-In a second step of the experiment, the participants could minimise the size of drug-loaded liposome structures from micro-scale to nanometer scale (400 nm, 100 nm) using a cheap and simple apparatus called a Mini-Extruder (Fig. 5 and Fig. 6).
+At The Academic Arab College of Education, we conducted an unusual lab experiment in which for participants were exposed to the terms “Nanosystems” and “drug delivery” in a unqiue manner.
+(Abu-Much et al., 2017).
+Aqueous solutions of liposome structures were prepared using a simple method and were then used as a model for exploring cell membrane structures and drug carriers.
+Solutions of the drugs Acamol® and Optalgin® were prepared, colored with food dye and then inserted into the hydrophilic interior part of the liposome structures.
+In the second step of the experiment, the participants could minimise the size of the drug-infused liposome structures from micro-scale to nanometre scale (400 nm, 100 nm) using an inexpensive and simple apparatus called a Mini-Extruder (Fig. 5 and Fig. 6).